oracle/tribuo/docs/Security.md

 the relevant filesystem locations to load or save model files.
 See the section on [Configuration](#Configuration) for more details.

+In Tribuo 4.3 we introduced protobuf based serialization for all supported Java serializable types.
+This is the preferred serialization mechanism, and Java serialization support will be removed in the next major release of Tribuo.

 ## Database access
 Tribuo provides a SQL interface that can load data via a JDBC connection.
 As it's frequently necessary to load data via a joined query from an unknown